 If the bucket test indicates a substantial water loss, you need to begin checking for leaks.
 Check for tears in the liner of vinyl pools.
 Tears are often a problem with this material.

 All fittings in gunite and fiberglass pools should be checked.
 This is also standard pool maintenance.
 They must fit well and be tight.
 Check the skimmer area for problems.
 If the skimmer assembly came loose over the winter, you are likely to have a leak in that area.
 The water level should be about one-third of the distance below the top of the skimmer assembly.

 Check the grounds around the pool for wet spots where the plumbing lines might be under the decking.
 You could have a small leak in the return or intake lines.
 A small leak is easy to repair.

 The main area to check is the pump room.
 If you have water on the floor in that area, you can easily pinpoint the leak.
 Check all fittings, especially the intake line carrying water to the filter.
 All lines should be tightly fitted.

 Turn on the motor and look for water dripping from the entire pump assembly.
 This will indicate the location of a leak.

 To help get your pool or spa ready for the season call Aquaman Leak Detection.
-We are located in Brevard County and 10 neighboring counties in Central Florida.
+We are located in Brevard County and service all of Florida.
 We will help locate and repair leaks.
 Our response time is fast, and we can often fix the leak in one visit.